DOJ Org Chart: What Does It Means

 A DOJ org chart refers to the United States Department of Justice (DOJ).
 It is a federal executive division of the America government.
 The duties of DOJ including strengthening the enforcement of the law and managing justice in the USA.
 Moreover, there is a number of federal law agencies are administrated by the Federal Bureau of Investigation (FBI) and the Drug Enforcement Administration (DEA).

-Here you can see a general view of the DOJ org chart:
+Here you can see a general view of the DOJ org chart template:

 DOJ Org Chart Leadership Offices